A Linear Time Algorithm for the Optimal Discrete IRS Beamforming: System Model

-with the magnitude $\beta_n\in(0,1)$ and the phase $\alpha_n\in[0,2\pi)$.
-Assume also that the channel phases $\alpha_n$ are uniformly distributed.
+with the magnitude $\beta_n>0$ and the phase $\alpha_n\in[0,2\pi)$.
+In particular, $\beta_n>1$ occurs if IRS can amplify reflection.
+Assume that the channel phases $\alpha_n$ are uniformly distributed.
 Moreover, each RE $n$ induces a phase shift $\theta_n$ into its reflected channel $h_n$, which takes on values in a prescribed discrete set

 Thus, for the transmit signal $X\in\mathbb C$, the received signal $Y\in\mathbb C$ is given by